 Dr. Maithel has a variety of research interests.
 He has worked in clinical investigation and outcomes analysis of patients treated for tumors of the liver, biliary tract, pancreas, and stomach.
 He also leads the translational research program in the Division of Surgical Oncology that focuses on identifying tumor specific molecular biomarkers as predictors of outcome and chemotherapeutic response for tumors of the liver, biliary tract, pancreas, and stomach (including colorectal liver metastases and pancreas cancer).

-Dr. Maithel is also the Principal Investigator on a novel protocol testing the benefit of giving two chemotherapy drugs instead of one after complete resection of pancreatic cancer and is a member and leader of three multi-institutional research consortiums that study tumors of the liver, biliary tract, pancreas, and stomach.
+Dr. Maithel is also the Study Chair or Co-Chair of four NCI Funded clinical trials and several investigator-initiated trials.
+He is also a leader of ten multi-institutional research consortiums that study tumors of the liver, biliary tract, pancreas, and gastrointestinal system.
 He also leads the active research program in the Division of Surgical Oncology aimed at training post-graduate research fellows.